Children’s Social, Emotional and Growth Development

 Topic Overview

-The OCN NI Level 1 Award in Foundation Skills in Working with Children introduces you to the fundamental knowledge and skills needed to support children's development, learning, and well-being in early years settings.
-This qualification covers key areas such as understanding children's growth from birth to five years, the importance of play, basic health and safety, and effective communication with children and adults.
-It is designed for those starting their career in childcare or early years education, providing a solid foundation for further study or entry-level roles like nursery assistant or playworker.
+The OCN NI Level 1 Certificate in Foundation Skills in Working with Children introduces you to the fundamental knowledge and practical skills needed to support children's development, learning, and well-being.
+This qualification covers key areas such as child development from birth to five years, communication with children and adults, and the importance of play and creative activities.
+It also emphasises safeguarding, equality, and inclusion, ensuring you understand how to create a safe and supportive environment for every child.

 Key Concepts